games-automata-play/games-automata-play.github.io/_posts/2018-08-03-generalized_reachability_games.md

 </figure>

 We are interested in two questions:
-* complexity of the following decision problem: given a generalized reachability game, determine wheter Eve has a winning strategy
+* complexity of the following decision problem: given a generalized reachability game, determine whether Eve has a winning strategy
 * for different subclasses, how much memory is required for constructing winning strategies for both players

 The restriction we consider is the size of the sets $F_i$ which for QBF corresponds to restricting the size of the clauses.